Academic integrity breaches: responding to an allegation

 The EIC will consider your response and all of the evidence.
 They will then decide whether there has been:

-While the possible outcomes and penalties vary from case to case, the University’s Academic Integrity Decision-making and Penalty Guidelines 2023 is the policy that guides these decisions.
+While the possible outcomes and penalties vary from case to case, the University’s Academic Integrity Decision-making and Penalty Guidelines 2023 guide these decisions.

 If no breach has occurred

-The EIC will inform you and your unit coordinator.
+If the EIC determines that no breach has occurred, they will inform you and your unit coordinator.
 Your work will be assessed on its academic merit and no penalties will be applied.

 Penalties for a minor breach

-If the EIC decides you are responsible for a minor breach, this will usually result in the following penalty:
+If the EIC decides you are responsible for a minor breach, this will usually result in one of the following penalties:

 If this is your second minor breach, you are likely to receive a more severe penalty.